alex-kip/ccFBApy/README.md

 "Improving the accuracy of flux balance analysis through the implementation of carbon availability constraints for intracellular reactions" https://doi.org/10.1002/bit.27025

-This (along with the Matlab version at: https://github.com/alex-kip/ccFBA) will be the actively manintained fork for ccFBA/ccFVA until further notice.
+This (along with the Matlab version at: https://github.com/alex-kip/ccFBA) will be the actively manintained forks for ccFBA/ccFVA until further notice.